ENSTA-U2IS-AI/torch-uncertainty/README.md

 The installation procedure for contributors is different: have a look at the [contribution page](https://torch-uncertainty.github.io/contributing.html).

-## Getting Started and Documentation

-Please find the documentation at [torch-uncertainty.github.io](https://torch-uncertainty.github.io).
+## :racehorse: Quckstart

-A quickstart is available at [torch-uncertainty.github.io/quickstart](https://torch-uncertainty.github.io/quickstart.html).
+We make a quickstart available at [torch-uncertainty.github.io/quickstart](https://torch-uncertainty.github.io/quickstart.html).

-## Implemented methods
+## :books: Implemented methods

 TorchUncertainty currently supports **Classification**, **probabilistic** and pointwise **Regression** and **Segmentation**.